Molar Pregnancy: Causes, Signs & Treatment

 - Balanced diet: include adequate carotene and other green vegetables in your daily diet.

 - Avoid conceiving for at least a year after previous molar pregnancy.

 - Consult a genetic counsellor and consider gene studies and chromosomal mapping.

 Molar pregnancies have a 1.5-2% risk of recurrence.
 No serious long-term health hazards are reported.
 One may have a normal pregnancy after a molar event.
 However, a gap of six months following surgery and about a year after chemotherapy is advisable before conceiving to avoid recurrence.

 When Can You Try to Get Pregnant?

-Molar pregnancy is a rare pathological condition which involves loss of pregnancy.
-With a good understanding of molar pregnancy meaning, timely evaluation and complete treatment, this condition can be managed, and its recurrence prevented.
+Molar pregnancy is a rare pathological condition that involves loss of pregnancy.
+With a good understanding of molar pregnancy meaning, timely evaluation, and complete treatment, this condition can be managed, and its recurrence prevented.